cfengine/documentation/guide/getting-started-with-cfengine-build/modules-from-cfengine-build.markdown

 ## What's next

-Now that you've successfully added modules and seen the results in Mission Portal, you're ready to look for more modules, or continue to the next part.
+Now that you've successfully added modules and seen the results in Mission Portal, you're ready to look for more modules, or explore Mission Portal further.
 Here are some examples of modules you might be interested in:

 * [Scan and report on potentially vulnerable log4j installations](https://build.cfengine.com/modules/cve-2021-44228-log4j/)